jstrieb/just.sh/README.md

 indefinitely.
 My hope is for `just.sh` to be such a tool.

 In other words, `just.sh` is "complete" software.
-I will fix bugs and make changes to matinain compatibility with `just`, but there are no new features planned.
+I will fix bugs and make changes to maintain compatibility with `just`, but there are no new features planned.

 As such, even if there are no recent commits, the project is not dead!
 Few